rejectedsoftware/vibelog/README.md

 1. Go to the management page on your blog (e.g. <http://127.0.0.1:8080/manage>).
 Use username `admin` and password `admin` when logging in for the first time.

 2. Open the user management page and create a new user.
 Be sure to make the new user an administrator.
-The `admin` user will be disaled afterwards.
+The `admin` user will be disabled afterwards.

 3. Open the configuration management page and edit the `global` configuration.
 You should add at least one category here.
+Each line in the text field represents one configuration and must not contain spaces.

 4. Now edit the blog's configuration (e.g. `vibelog`) and check all categories that should be listed on the blog.